smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-qat.md

 For more information, see product brief in [Intel® QuickAssist Adapter](https://www.intel.com/content/dam/www/public/us/en/documents/product-briefs/quickassist-adapter-8960-8970-brief.pdf).

-This document explains how the qat.intel.com/generic resource can be used on the Open Network Edge Services Software (OpenNESS) platform for accelerating network functions and edge application workloads.
-We use the Intel® QuickAssist Adapter to accelerate the LTE/5G encryption tasks in the CU/DU.
+This document explains how the Intel® QuickAssist (QAT) device plugin is enabled and used on the Open Network Edge Services Software (OpenNESS) platform for accelerating network functions and edge application workloads.
+The Intel® QuickAssist Adapter is used to accelerate the LTE/5G encryption tasks in the CU/DU.

 ## Intel® QuickAssist Adapter CU/DU Host Interface Overview
 Intel® QuickAssist Adapter used in the CU/DU solution exposes the following Physical Functions (PF) to the CPU host:
 - Three interfaces, that can provide 16 Virtual Functions each.

 ## Intel® QuickAssist Adapter Device Plugin Deployment with Kubernetes\* for CU/DU
-CU/DU aplications use the qat.intel.com/generic resources from the Intel® QuickAssist Adapter using POD resource allocation and the Kubernetes\* device plugin framework.
+CU/DU applications use the `qat.intel.com/generic` resources from the Intel® QuickAssist Adapter using POD resource allocation and the Kubernetes\* device plugin framework.
 Kubernetes* provides a device plugin framework that is used to advertise system hardware resources to the Kubelet.
 Instead of customizing the code for Kubernetes* (K8s) itself, vendors can implement a device plugin that can be deployed either manually or as a DaemonSet.
 The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand\* adapters, and other similar computing resources that may require vendor-specific initialization and setup.

 ## Using the Intel® QuickAssist Adapter on OpenNESS
 Further sections provide instructions on how to use the Intel® QuickAssist Adapter features: configuration and accessing from an application on the OpenNESS Network Edge.